codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 In this pipeline

-1. The first freestyle step writes a simple test file in the shared volume
+1. the first freestyle step writes a simple test file in the shared volume,
-1. The composition starts and both services (`my_sample_service` and `my_unit_tests`) attach the same volume
+1. the composition starts and both services (`my_sample_service` and `my_unit_tests`) attach the same volume,
-1. The sample service reads from the shared volume (i.e. using test data that was created before)
+1. the sample service reads from the shared volume (i.e. using test data that was created before),
-1. The sample unit test service writes to the shared volume (emulating test results)
+1. the sample unit test service writes to the shared volume (emulating test results), and
-1. The last freestyle step reads the file that was written by the composition
+1. the last freestyle step reads the file that was written by the composition.

 Therefore, in this pipeline you can see both ways of data sharing, bringing files into a composition and getting results out of it.
 Notice that we need to mount the shared volume only in the composition services.
 The freestyle steps automatically mount `/codefresh/volume` on their own.